 Old Friend Health Care serving Ames and Gilbert, IA

-At Companion Animal Clinic, we support you in satisfying the healthcare needs of your elder four-footed companions.
-This way we contribute to giving them a greater life expectancy, while we monitor them closely to avoid any problems and to catch potential issues before they become life-threatening.
+At Companion Animal Clinic, your trusted vet in the area, we are dedicated to supporting you in meeting the healthcare needs of your senior four-footed companions.
+By providing specialized care for aging pets, we contribute to enhancing their quality of life and life expectancy, while closely monitoring them to catch potential issues before they become life-threatening.

 What Changes in Behavior and Habits Should Alarm Me?